hajosroli/mapbox_react/README.md

 - [Font Awesome]: Used for icons.
 - [React Bootstrap]: Bootstrap components for React.

-Follow these instructions to set up the MapBox Map Application on your local machine:

 ## Running the Application

-Follow these instructions to set up the MapBox Map Application on your local machine:
+Follow these instructions to set up the MapBox Map Application on your local machine.
 You can run the application using either `npm` or Docker Compose.

 ### Option 1: Using npm